 - Replace hazelnuts with cashews if desired.

-- Bake the meringue cake layers right after the nut meringue mixture is made.
-Don't delay baking to prevent the meringue from collapsing.
+- Bake the meringue cake layers immediately after making the nut meringue mixture.
+Do not delay baking; otherwise, the meringue may collapse.

 - Respect the drying time for the nut meringue layers, which is 12-24 hours.